emee-dev/apicize/app/src-tauri/help/running-tests.md

 * **Group Execution** controls how multiple runs are dispatched at the group level.
 If you select Concurrent, all runs of the Group (and its children) will be dispatched at the same time.
 * **Group Item Execution** controls how each of the children in a group are dispatched.
 If you select Concurrent, all children of the Group will be dispatched at the same time.
-If you have Requests in a group that rely upon variables set in a previous Request (see [Testing](help:testing)), then Concurrent Group Item Execution will likely break these tests.
+If you have Requests in a group that rely upon variables set in a previous Request (see [**Authoring Tests**](help:authoring-tests)), then Concurrent Group Item Execution will likely break these tests.

-> Use **Sequential** Group Item Execution for a Group when setting variables in a Request's test to be used by subsequent Requests
+> Use **Sequential** Group Item Execution for a Group when outputing values from a Request's test to be used by subsequent Requests

 ## Seeding Data